Hyperledger Fabric course is out!

 Hyperledger Besu

-• Supports Ethereum development tools like Truffle and Remix
+• Supports Ethereum development tools like Hardhat, Truffle, and Remix

 • Offers JSON-RPC API for integration with applications